boots-edu/textbook/source/text/1-typescript/strings.md

 console.log(myNumStr);
 ```

 The `toString` method is available on all non-string types in TypeScript, by default.
-That means we can use it on numbers, booleans, and other more complex types (although that is not always useful, as we will see).
+That means we can use it on numbers, Booleans, and other more complex types (although that is not always useful, as we will see).

 ### Implicit String Conversion with `+`